entradas-analogicas-en-arduino

 }

-However, keep in mind that floating-point operations (with decimals) are much slower than with integers, so try to avoid having to make this conversion and work with integers whenever possible.
+However, keep in mind that floating-point operations (with decimals) are much slower than with integers, so try to avoid having to perform this conversion and work with integers whenever possible.

 Sampling Frequency

-With the code used, the sampling frequency is approximately 9600 Hz, that is, about 100 microseconds for the measurement.
+With the code used, the sampling frequency is approximately 9600 Hz, that is, about 100 microseconds per measurement.

 In comparison, the digitalRead function has a frequency of 15000Hz, about 66 microseconds per measurement, slightly faster.

-But… using other codes, the analog reading can be increased to approximately 1.5 MHz, or 660 nanoseconds per input.
+Hooowever… using other codes, the analog reading can be increased to approximately 1.5 Mhz, or 660 nanoseconds per input.

-While (playing around) digital inputs can be accelerated to nearly 15 MHz, 66 nanoseconds, reading all inputs simultaneously.
+While (playing around) digital inputs can be accelerated to almost 15 Mhz, 66 nanoseconds, by reading all inputs simultaneously.

-Therefore, we see that digital inputs can be much faster than analog inputs.
+Therefore, we see that digital inputs can actually be much faster than analog ones.

-In case you need to read a higher voltage input, for example, 12V, you must perform a voltage adaptation.
-The best way to perform the adaptation is by using a simple voltage divider.
+If we need to read an input with a voltage level higher than 5V, for example 12V, we must perform a voltage adaptation.
+The best way to perform the adaptation is to use a simple voltage divider.

-With this configuration, the Arduino digital pin will receive a voltage that varies between 0 to 3.84V, so, as we have explained, we would be losing relative precision.
-One option would be to adjust the resistors so that the limits are as close as possible to 0 and 5V or use another voltage divider to power the Aref pin.
+With this configuration, the digital pin of Arduino will receive a voltage that varies between 0 and 3.84V, so, as we have explained, we would be losing relative precision.
+One option would be to adjust the resistors so that the limits are as close as possible to 0 and 5V, or use another voltage divider to power the Aref pin.

-- Convert the signal to a lower but similar range to the power supply voltage.
+• Convert the signal into a range lower than but similar to the supply voltage.

-- Negligible compared to the impedance of the Arduino input.
+• Negligible compared to the Arduino input impedance.

-- Be able to dissipate the power they will support.
+• Be able to dissipate the power they will handle.

 You can use the voltage divider calculator to calculate resistor values that meet these requirements.

-Do not use this system to read voltages greater than 35V, or for alternating current devices without being very sure of what you are doing.
-It is very likely that the resistors will not withstand it.
+Do not use this system to read voltages above 35V, or for alternating current devices without being very sure of what you are doing.
+It is very likely that the resistors will not hold up.

-In the next entry, we will see how to use analog inputs to read the state of a potentiometer or the value of a variable resistor, which is common when reading sensors whose reading is done by measuring their resistance.
+In the next post, we will see how to use analog inputs to read the state of a potentiometer or the value of a variable resistor, something common when reading sensors whose reading is done by measuring their resistance.

 Download the Code